weijia-cheng/wallace-thurman_the-blacker-the-berry/src/epub/text/part-1.md

 “Don’t you worry about Emma Lou.
 She’s got sense.”

 “But, Joe, suppose she does forget herself with this man?
-He is studying to be a doctor and he may not want a wife, especially when<span class="nowrap">. . . .</span>”
+He is studying to be a doctor and he may not want a wife, especially when. . . .”

 “Damn it, Jane!” her brother snapped at her.
 “Do you think every one is like you?
 The boy seems to like her.”